-Slalom fourth for GB's Fitzpatrick
+GB's Fitzpatrick comes fourth in slalom

 Austrian sisters Veronika and Barbara Aigner took gold and silver.

-Veronika, 19, guided by another sibling Elisabeth, was 1.71 clear of 16-year-old Barbara to win her second gold after victory in Friday's giant slalom, while Slovakian Alexandra Rexova, 16, took bronze.
+Veronika, 19, guided by another sibling Elisabeth, was 1.71secs clear of 16-year-old Barbara to win her second gold after victory in Friday's giant slalom, while Slovakian Alexandra Rexova, 16, took bronze.

+Fitzpatrick's team-mate Millie Knight was eighth, while in the women's seated event, Shona Brownlee finished her maiden Paralympic campaign in ninth.

+The 42-year-old took a tumble during her first run but was able to get back upright on her sitski and continue.